QUITTING YOUR DAY JOB

 The truth is, back then, and even more so today, there are retouching services that can create the look that is uniquely yours.
 It takes finding the right one, but there are many to choose from.
-This is widely available and a great option to managing the workflow of a photography business.
+This is widely available and a great option for managing the workflow of a photography business.

 I also would have outsourced many other processes in my business much sooner.
 Hiring a team can give you back your life when building or growing a business.

 04/ I WOULD HAVE ESTABLISHED MY BOUNDARIES SOONER See a theme here?
 I keep saying the word “sooner” throughout this article.
 Again, time is limited in life.
 When our families are young, every moment counts.

 I remember staying up until 2am, 3am, 4am even after quitting my day job.
 One thing is for sure, you can (and will) work harder and longer in your own business than you do for someone else.
 This is why establishing boundaries for business hours is so critical to keeping balance in your life.

 It’s takes intention and discipline to establish work boundaries especially for those working from home.
 Going back, my wiser self would know to say “no” to overly extended hours in building the business.